 A visit to the temples is a lifetime experience especially for foreigners not familiar with the mystical leanings of the East.
 The exuberant feature of these monuments is not only the erotic - the architecture and carvings are spell binding as well.

 Video Khajuraho Temples

 The Temples were built by the Chandela Rajput Kings who drew their ancestry from the Moon God.
 The temples dedicated to Hindu Gods, Goddesses and their consorts were built in a period of two hundred years between 9th and 11th century AD.

-In that span about eighty temples were built of which some were Jain Temples.
+In that span, about eighty temples were built of which some were Jain Temples.
 The erotic sculptures have been carved out on the outer walls of Hindu Temples.
 The inner walls and sanctum contains carvings of Gods and Goddesses but do not contain any erotic elements.
-Not all the temples depict sexuality.
+Not all the monuments depict sexuality.
 The erotic carvings could well be based on the ancient treatise of sex known as Kamasutra in India.

 Some of the most visited Hindu and Jain temples in Khajuraho are as follows:

 - Nilkanth Mahadeo

 - Adinath Temple (Jain)